 Also, one of the four people in this list is probably responsible for all those feelings.

 Anime is a medium that has allowed for so much experimentation; similarly, anime soundtrack composers have been able to be just as adventurous with their music, producing wondrous results.
 While they may not enjoy the same exposure as theme song artistes, these composers have managed to become phenomenally popular with anime fans worldwide.
-This recognition is well-deserved, for they’ve laboured to create soundtracks that do far more than fill the silence; their music adds an important dimension to the anime they compose for and can, even on its own, captivate the audience.

 Hiroyuki Sawano